ADBGroup6/P2/README.md

 **Engine ID:**
 008083549322187859573:yubw3z65huy
 ### g) Additional Information
 1. Please make sure the path for 'stanford-corenlp-full-2017-06-09' is correct to run the program.
+2. You should have java8 installed in order to run Stanford NLPCore correctly.